 Patrol Divisions within the Port of Seattle Police Department's Operations Bureau are led by two distinguished deputy chiefs.
 The port police patrol officers of the operations bureau are the primary first responders for all reported crimes and incidents within the port's jurisdiction.

-Deputy Chief Rod Covey
+Interim Chief Rod Covey